pemcg/manageiq-automation-howto-guide/chapter15/approval_and_quota.md

 ### Overriding the Schema Default - User and Group Tagging

-We can override the quota _max_\_* values stored in the _ProvisionRequestQuotaVerification_ State Machine on a per-User or per-Group basis, by applying tags from one or more of the following tag categories to the User or Group...
+We can override the quota _max_\_* values stored in the _ProvisionRequestQuotaVerification_ State Machine on a per-User or per-Group basis, by applying tags from one or more of the following tag categories to the User or Group:
 <br>

 |  Tag Category Name  | Tag Category Display Name  |